ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.procon-ip/README.md

 ### Compatibility
 For now the adapter has been tested and developed in combination with the ProCon.IP firmware **revision 1.7.6.a**.

-## Roadmap
-There is nothing special on the plan.
-You can create an issue to suggest new features/functionality...
+But it should work with any prior newer/upcoming firmware version.

 ## Development and participation
-Feel free to contact me, if you wish to participate in development or documentation of this adapter.
+Feel free to contact me, if you wish to participate in development, translation or documentation of this adapter.

 Useful links for the approach will be
 * the [TypeScript adapter template](https://github.com/ioBroker/ioBroker.template/tree/master/TypeScript)